WKunFeng/SEVIO/README.md

 # SEVIO

 **SEVIO** is a novel visual-inertial odemetry for a stereo event-based camera.
-Our visual module follow the work **[ESVO Project Page](https://sites.google.com/view/esvo-project-page/home)**, and fusion module based on EKF.
+Our visual module follow the work **[ESVO](https://sites.google.com/view/esvo-project-page/home)**, and fusion module based on ESKF.
 #### video: https://youtu.be/IclaeypKIPc
 #### paper: https://arxiv.org/abs/2303.05086